 Those receiving the Bachelor of Arts in Modern Languages/ Spanish with a Teaching certification must take the same core curriculum and departmental foundations outlined in Bachelor of Arts Modern Languages/Spanish and similar major studies with the exceptions listed below.

-Students majoring in Modern Languages/Spanish with Teaching Certification do not need to have a minor, nor are they required to take ENGL 3330 or 3332.
+Students majoring in Modern Languages/Spanish with Teaching Certification do not need to have a minor.
 In addition, these students must complete SPAN 4350 – Teaching Methods EC-6 and SPAN 4360 – Teaching Methods 6-12.
-The ML/Spanish with Teaching Certification degree only requires three hours of academic electives – SPAN 2300 (Study Abroad) is recommended.
+The ML/Spanish with Teaching Certification degree requires nine hours of academic electives.
 These students must also complete all required courses in professional pedagogy, including student teaching, must comply with all current departmental/university and state preparation/remediation policies, and must pass appropriate local and state qualifying examinations.

 For requirements for elementary teacher certification with Spanish specialization, consult the College of Education and Human Development.